Walter Mehring

 Walter Mehring (29 April 1896 – 3 October 1981) was a German author and one of the most prominent satirical authors in the Weimar Republic.
 He was banned during the Third Reich and fled the country.

 Early life

-He was the son of the translator and writer Sigmar Mehring.
+Mehring was Jewish, the son of the translator and writer Sigmar Mehring and Hedwig Löwenstein, an opera singer from Prague who later was deported to Theresienstadt by the Nazis and perished there.
 His literary career began with the Sturm and Berliner Dada movements.

 Early writings

 From the 1920s, he published lyric poetry and satirical prose in various magazines and newspapers such as the famous Weltbühne or Das Tage-Buch.
 He fought against militarism and antisemitism and considered himself an anarchist.
 He also wrote songs for some of the best cabarets in Berlin: Max Reinhardt's Schall und Rauch, Rosa Valetti's Café Größenwahn and for Trude Hesterberg's Wilde Bühne.
 Artists like George Grosz became close friends.
 From 1921 to 1928, he lived and worked in Paris.

 Persecution

 He was persecuted by the Nazis, particularly by Joseph Goebbels, and consequently fled the country.
 On 10 May 1933 his books were burnt during the Nazi book burnings.

 Mehring emigrated to Vienna, where he met the actress and writer Hertha Pauli.
 She was his companion during his escape from the Nazis through France.
 He dedicated his "Briefe zur Mitternacht" ("Midnight Letters") to her.
 The period spent in France he also described in No Road Back.
 When the Nazis occupied France, he was briefly imprisoned in an internment camp.
 He managed to escape and, together with Hertha Pauli, he wandered around France, meeting many other people on the run from the Nazis: Franz Werfel, Alma Mahler-Werfel, Heinrich Mann, Leonhard Frank, Emil Gumbel.
-In Marseilles they met Varian Fry (Emergency Rescue Committee), who helped them to escape.
+In Marseille they met Varian Fry (Emergency Rescue Committee), who helped them to escape.